 You create your own space and actually live in it.
 There's a purpose for everything that you do, and that is one of the best design features that you can add to a game.
 When there's a purpose for your actions, it makes the game even better.

 If you're a developer, you hope to make a game that is as addictive as Candy Crush.
 Psychology studies have been done on the game to understand better why people play the game.

 The game was a massive success on Facebook, with over 42 million players logging into the game every month.
 The mobile game is similarly addicting, with tens of millions of players.

 While the game may be easier to develop than the likes of CoD, the following design concepts have made the game an addictive success:

-Candy Crush uses gamification to keep players addicted to the game and coming back to play again and again.
+Candy Crush uses gamification to keep players addicted to the game and come back to play again.

 You can swap PUBG for Fortnite, and many of the same great design concepts would be found in both games.
-The game appeals to professional players that have led to the game being featured on Twitch and competitions with huge jackpots.
+The game appeals to professional players, leading to the game being featured on Twitch and competitions with huge jackpots.

 Features that really make this game stand out from the competition are:

-On the outside, the game isn't complicated, but the addictive features keep players logging into their game daily to play.
+The game isn't complicated on the outside, but the addictive features keep players logging into their game daily to play.

 If you're a gamer, you've heard of the Animal Crossing franchise.
 The game has taken over the world, with people clamoring to create their own spaces.
 Pocket Camp came out in 2017, and it remains one of the most popular games.